SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 # Tutorial: Next Generation Sequence Analysis - Stepwise

 This repository attempts to provide a stepwise tutorial on the Next Generation Sequence (NGS) analysis.

-What happens in a NGS analysis?
+A next generation sequencing (NGS) involves the sequencing of DNA or RNA from an organism sample.

-A next generation sequencing (NGS) involves the sequencing of genome of a species.
+The goal of NGS analysis can be:

-The principal goal of NGS analysis is often to look and characterize the nucleotide variations or mutations in the sequenced genome.
+- Gene expression studies.
+Here, DNWhere mRNA can be sequenced to determine

-Why performing NGS analysis is important?
+- Identifying nucleotide mutations or variants.

-A NGS analysis
+- Generating a reference genome of a newly identified species.

-could provide many insights such as
+- If no reference_genome available.

-- List of mutations in the genome.
+    - Identifying genomic regions
-- Identifying mutation
+    - Developing reference genome

-    - Location
+- If reference_genome available
-    - Type
+    - Identifying nucleotide mutations or variants.

 ---
 ## 0. Prerequisite for this tutorial